Nathan Chen: Accolades and impact

 Nathan Chen has received numerous accolades for his achievements, and impact on figure skating and the Asian American community.
 In 2023, he was nominated for a Laureus World Sports Award for Breakthrough of the Year and was named Most Valuable Skater at the International Skating Union's annual ISU Skating Awards 2023.
-Chen has received nominations for an ESPY Award, a People's Choice Award, and James E. Sullivan Award; and been recognized on reputable lists such as Time magazine's Time100 that lists the 100 most-influential people in the world, the Time Next Generation Leaders List, Forbes 30 Under 30 Sports list, and Harper's Bazaars Icons.
+Chen has received nominations for an ESPY Award, a People's Choice Award, and James E. Sullivan Award; and been recognized on reputable lists such as Time magazine's Time 100 that lists the 100 most-influential people in the world, the Time Next Generation Leaders List, Forbes 30 Under 30 Sports list, and Harper's Bazaars Icons.

 Committee of 100, a non-partisan leadership organization of prominent Chinese Americans, presented Chen with its Trailblazer Award for Commitment to Excellence in 2022.
 Chen is also a Gold House A100 Honoree and has been inducted into the Gold House A100 Hall of Fame.
 He attended Gold House's 2024 Gold Gala in Los Angeles in May 2024.
 On January 26, 2023, U.S. President Joe Biden acknowledged Chen during a speech at the White House, where Chen was a guest at the President and First Lady Jill Biden's Lunar New Year reception.

-Chen’s gold medal-winning performance at the 2022 Winter Olympics played a central role in boosting his public profile.
+Chen's gold medal-winning performance at the 2022 Winter Olympics played a central role in boosting his public profile.
 A report from Morning Consult, showed that the rise in recognition and favorability was significant, not just in absolute numbers but in terms of percentage growth.
-Chen’s 13-point increase in recognition (from 27% to 40%) and 10-point rise in favorability (from 15% to 25%) marked the largest jumps among all U.S. athletes surveyed.
+Chen's 13-point increase in recognition (from 27% to 40%) and 10-point rise in favorability (from 15% to 25%) marked the largest jumps among all U.S. athletes surveyed.

+Chen was inducted into the U.S. Figure Skating Hall of Fame alongside his longtime coach Rafael Arutyunyan on January 9, 2026, in St. Louis, Missouri, coinciding with the 2026 U.S. Figure Skating Championships.
+He was honored by the Ice Theatre of New York at their annual benefit gala that took place on May 4, 2026.